 New Zealand operates on New Zealand Standard Time (NZST), which is UTC+12 during standard time and UTC+13 during daylight saving time.

-Tipping is not a common practice in New Zealand, as it is generally not expected.
-However, it is appreciated for exceptional service in restaurants and cafes.
-It’s worth noting that in New Zealand, it is more common to tip the whole team rather than a single person, reflecting a collective appreciation for the overall dining experience.
+Tipping is not a common practice in New Zealand and is generally not expected.
+However, for exceptional service in restaurants and cafes, it’s definitely appreciated.
+Moreover, in New Zealand, it’s more common to tip the whole team rather than an individual, which reflects a shared appreciation for the overall dining experience.
+Additionally, this collective approach makes dining out feel even more welcoming and community-focused.

 Visitors to New Zealand can use their valid foreign driver’s license for up to 12 months, provided it is in English or accompanied by an official translation.

-Explore famous filming locations such as Hobbiton in Matamata and the forests of Waikato.
-We passed by these locations on our way to Rotorua, and we found the beautiful surrounding landscapes to be satisfying enough for us.
-However, for die-hard fans, we understand the appeal of paying the entrance fee to immerse yourself in the cinematic world of Middle-earth.
+Explore some of the best places to visit in New Zealand, like Hobbiton in Matamata and the forests of Waikato.
+We passed by these spots on our way to Rotorua and loved the beautiful surrounding landscapes.
+For die-hard fans, though, we totally get why you’d pay the entrance fee to dive into the cinematic world of Middle-earth!

 Yes, capturing aerial footage of New Zealand’s landscapes with a drone can result in stunning imagery.
 Just ensure that you comply with local regulations and respect privacy and safety considerations.